Skip to main content

 ‘SOLD!
 The Year of the Dealer: Antique Dealers, Art Markets and Museums’ is an Arts & Humanities Research Council (AHRC) funded (£100,000 + £64,000 in kind support) ‘Follow-on, Impact and Engagement’ project, developed from the underpinning AHRC-funded (£231,592) research project ‘Antique Dealers: The British Antique Trade in the 20th Century, a Cultural Geography’ (2013-2016).

 ‘SOLD!
 The Year of the Dealer’ planned to run from 1st June 2019 until 31st May 2020; due to Covid-19 we were granted a number of extensions by our funder the AHRC - we would especially like to thank the AHRC for their continued support to the project.
-The formal project end date is now 28th February 2023, but the project will have a long after-life through various outputs we have developed, including our Year of the Dealer digital trails - which will be officially launched in early 2025, to make 2025 The Year of the Dealer!
+The formal project end date was 28th February 2023, but the project will have a long after-life through various outputs we have developed, including our Year of the Dealer digital trails - which will be officially launched in late 2025, to make 2025 The Year of the Dealer!

 The Principal Investigator for the project is Professor Mark Westgarth, University of Leeds, with a Co-Investigator, Dr Eleanor Quince, of the University of Southampton.
 The project administrator is Vanessa Jones, Assistant Curator of Textiles at Leeds Museums & Galleries.
 We also have Postgraduate research assistants working with us: Gemma Plumpton, Simon Spier, Lucy West, Mia Hoskins, Sasha Napoli, Rae Hughes and Grace Rogers.

-The YoD project seeks to disseminate the rich seam of research on the history of the antique trade through a series of public engagement events, activities and public museum heritage trails.
+The YoD project disseminated the rich seam of research on the history of the antique trade through a series of public engagement events, activities and public museum heritage trails.
 The collaborating partners are The Victoria & Albert Museum, London, The National Museum, Scotland, Edinburgh, The Bowes Museum, Barnard Castle, Temple Newsam, Leeds, The Lady Lever Art Gallery, Liverpool, The Ashmolean Museum, Oxford and Preston Park Museum, Stockton.
 We also had the following as cultural partners on the project - The Witham Community Arts Centre, Barnard Castle, and The Stanley & Audrey Burton Gallery, University of Leeds, together with one of the world’s leading antique dealers, H. Blairman & Sons, London.

 The project aims to draw attention to the relationships between the art market and public museums and to share expertise, experience and perspectives among stakeholders.
 It aims to increase public engagement with the significance of the history of the antique trade in British cultural life.